-We Ski & Snowboard Review
+We Ski & Snowboard Review for Nintendo Wii

-We Ski & Snowboard box art
+We Ski & Snowboard Review for Nintendo Wii

 We Ski released in May of 2008 to solid if not overly-enthusiastic praise.
 The simple, family-friendly skiing title did a surprisingly good job of capturing the essence of cruising downhill right from your living room.
 The biggest draw was the excellent implementation of the Wii Balance Board into the control mechanic.
 It was also possible (and fairly enjoyable) to play the game with just the Wii Remote and Nunchuk combo.
 But, stepping on the glorified scale made the experience much more pleasing.